embedded-explorer/Verilog-Learning/Resets/README.md

 * Pros:

 Reset will not depend upon clock, Reset has heigher priority compared to inputs.
+Good to use when in case of dependent and gated clocks.

 * Cons: